wp-plugins/sticky-custom-post-types/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-Enables a sticky checkbox on the admin add/edit page of custom post types which will allow the user to stick custom post type entries to the front page.
+Enables a sticky checkbox on the custom post type add/edit page which will allow the user to stick custom post type entries to the front page.

 == Description ==